sgibson91/binderhub-deploy/CONTRIBUTING.md

 Please report any unacceptable behaviour to [drsarahlgibson@gmail.com](mailto:drsarahlgibson@gmail.com).

 ## :question: What should I know before I get started?

+### :package: `binderhub-deploy`

+`binderhub-deploy` is a package designed to automatically deploy a [BinderHub](https://binderhub.readthedocs.io) to [Azure](https://azure.microsoft.com/en-gb/).

+BinderHub is a cloud-based, multi-server platform for sharing reproducible computational environments using a [Jupyter](https://jupyter.org) interface.
+[@sgibson91](https://github.com/sgibson91) has given [many talks](https://sgibson91.github.io/speaking) one what Binder/BinderHub/[mybinder.org](https://mybinder.org) is and how it works.
+This repository is recommended for those who wish to automate the deployment of their own, private BinderHubs.

+### :open_file_folder: Scripts

+This tool is based on bash scripts, information about which can be found in the [Usage](README.md#children_crossing-usage) section of the [README](README.md).

+### :whale: Dockerfile

+This repository contains a [Dockerfile](Dockerfile) that can be built to run the tool.
+It also serves as a back-end to the "Deploy to Azure" button.

+The built image of this file is hosted at: [hub.docker.com/repository/docker/sgibson91/binderhub-setup](https://hub.docker.com/repository/docker/sgibson91/binderhub-setup).
+The `master` branch is automatically built and tagged as `latest` whereas [GitHub releases and tags](https://github.com/alan-turing-institute/binderhub-deploy/releases) are given the matching image tag.

+When running the image, the parameters defined in [`template-config.json`](template-config.json) would be passed as [environment variables](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).

+### :rocket: Deploy to Azure button

+The Deploy to Azure button serves as a graphical user interface to the Docker image that passes information as environment variables at runtime.
+The configuration of the button parameters and variables is stored in the [`azure.deploy.json`](azure.deploy.json) file.

 ## :gift: How can I contribute?